sunpy/sunpy/doc/source/code_ref/map.rst

 .. automodapi:: sunpy.map.sources

-Writing a new Insteument Map Class
+Writing a new Instrument Map Class
 ----------------------------------

 Map classes can be registered with the Map factory, even if the new class is not